Synkevych/top_films_on_rails/README.md

 1. Remove image if article deleted
 1. Show error message for user & comment form
 1. Change logic of cheking user image
+1. Pagination for more than 10 post
+1. After click user name show user page with all his posts
+1. More info about user

 ---